didlix/racheljgraves.co.uk/cv.markdown

 # Rachel Graves, Curriculum Vitae

-I am looking for contract positions as a junior UX designer & researcher, a ruby developer or something inbetween.

 ## Personal Profile

 I am both an experienced software engineer and trained user–centred design consultant with a deep understanding of all aspects the product development lifecycle.
 I pride myself on being influential in affecting changes to processes that help centre product delivery around user needs.